Get ADHD Assessment & Multisensory Learning Support in Belmore.

 • Checklists for assessing behaviour

-• Developmental, learning, educational, and/or IQ checks
+• Assessments for development, learning, education, and/or IQ

-• Language, speech, and movement checks
+• Evaluations of language, speech, and movement

 The Orton-Gillingham multisensory approach helps those with: Autism/ASD, Dyslexia, Dysgraphia, Dyscalculia, Reading remediation (students without a learning disorder), Generalised learning disorders, Maths, and ESL.